ClickFunnels alternative

 • Mature affiliate management and two-tier commissions

-• FunnelHacker community — enormous library of swipe files and tactics
+• FunnelHacker community — large library of swipe files and tactics

 • Native A/B testing, sub-account structure for clients